 4 Things To Know About Spinal Manipulation for Low-Back Pain

-Back pain is one of the most common health complaints, affecting 8 out of 10 people at some point during their lives.
+Low-back pain is one of the most common health complaints, affecting 8 out of 10 people at some point during their lives.
 Spinal manipulation is one of several nondrug approaches that may be used to treat it.
 Here are 4 things to know about spinal manipulation for low-back pain:

 Spinal manipulation is a technique where practitioners use their hands or a device to apply a controlled thrust to a joint of the spine.
 Most spinal manipulations are done by chiropractors, but other licensed professionals, including osteopathic physicians and physical therapists, may also use this technique.